ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 ## Blocking temporary the purge mechanism

-It is always possible to block temporary the purge mechanism (via rules or via the "full" button).
+Next Europa Varnish feature provides a feature to prevent from sending all supported purge requests.

 To do so, the following line must be added to the settings file:
 `$conf['nexteuropa_varnish_prevent_purge'] = TRUE;`

-Once it is added, no purge request will be sent to Varnish and the "Purge all caches" Button will be disabled.
+Once it is added, no purge request will be sent to Varnish and the "Purge all caches" button will be disabled.

 Nevertheless, it is still possible to manage the purge rules during the blocking period.